MouseBiteLabs/Pocket-Mouse-Power-Board/README.md

 # Pocket Mouse Power Board

 This is a power regulator board for my <a href="https://github.com/MouseBiteLabs/Game-Boy-Pocket-Color">Game Boy Pocket Color (MGBC)</a> project.
 This *should* work perfectly fine on a regular Game Boy Color or Pocket, but I haven't exhaustively tested it yet.
+I have, however, tested it in my MGBC project extensively.

 ![image](https://user-images.githubusercontent.com/97127539/232180527-3f205af6-992e-4e2f-be83-e29519c0765d.png)

 ## Disclaimer

-Please keep in mind, I haven't fully tested this power board, so **you accept any and all risks associated with using this board.** That being said, it's similar to a lot of other replacement Game Boy power supplies out there, with a few distinct differences.
-I'll be completing full testing of this board in the coming weeks.

 If you are assembling this yourself, I suggest testing the assembled board externally before mounting it to your Game Boy.
 This can be done by connecting pins 1 *and* 2 to the positive terminal of an input voltage source with at least 2 V output (using battery clips or an external power supply) and measuring the output voltage on pin 7 (remember to connect pin 3 to the ground/negative end of the power source).
 Pin 7 should read a consistent ~5 V. At the very least, you can add the assembled board to your Game Boy PCB, but keep pin 7 empty until you confirm with a meter that you are getting a solid 5 V output, after which you can add a wire to connect it to the main board.

+**This is a complicated build that requires high level soldering skills.
+Please do not attempt if you do not have advanced soldering experience.
+Do not attempt to hand-solder the QFN component on this board, you must use either hot air or a hot plate.**

 ## Board Characteristics